QubesOS/qubes-doc/managing-os/templates/archlinux.md

 [XYNE's (dev) Powerpill](http://xyne.archlinux.ca/projects/powerpill/)

-**Important Note:** Until Powerpill is configured you will have to open network access to the template to get the intial packages etc downloaded.
+**Important Note:** Until Powerpill is configured you will have to open network access to the template to get the initial packages etc downloaded.
 You can use the "allow full access for" a given time period in the FW settings of the template in the VMM or open up the various services thru the same window.
 Remember to change it back if you choose the later route.
 Actions needing network access will be noted with (needs network access)

 <br>
 <br>